Circumpolar Music Series

 Yoik is the singing style of the S谩mi, the transnational indigenous people of northern Scandinavia, Finland, and a small area of Russia (the territory called S谩pmi in their own culture).

-蜜桃影像 the Author
+蜜桃影像 the Benefactor

 Catherine Madsen